 Figure 3-3 depicts total SSO events and rainfall accumulation per quarter.
-Looking at the overall, five-year, quarterly trends, there has been a 60% reduction in the number of SSO since 2018, while the rainfall has decreased by 15%.
+Looking at the overall, five-year, quarterly trends, there has been an 83% reduction in the number of SSO since 2019.

 Figure 3-4 depicts cumulative SSO duration and rainfall accumulation per quarter or the sum of the durations of each SSO event that was recorded per quarter for the reporting period.
-There is a very significant decreasing trend in cumulative SSO duration in the 5-year span (-83%), showing significant reduction of I/I in the system.
+There is a very significant decreasing trend in cumulative SSO duration in the 5-year span (-91%), showing significant reduction of I/I in the system.

 Figure 3-5 depicts cumulative SSO volume and rainfall accumulation per quarter or the sum of the volumes of each SSO event that was recorded per quarter for the reporting period.
-Looking at the overall, five-year, quarterly trends, there has been a decrease in rainfall by 15% and at the same time, a significant reduction in total SSO volume by -96%; this decrease in volume is mostly due to the reduction in Eastbank/Westbank overflow occurrences and volume.
-With the start of operation of the Wet Weather Storage Phases 1-3 at Hamm Rd, and completion of the MBWWTP EQ Blower Replacement project in the second half of 2023, the Eastbank/Westbank overflow is anticipated to be eliminated of wet weather events up to the 2-year 24-hour design storm.
+Looking at the overall, five-year, quarterly trends, there has been a significant reduction in total SSO volume by -84%; this decrease in volume is mostly due to the reduction in Eastbank/Westbank overflow occurrences and volume.
+With the start of operation of the Wet Weather Storage Phases 1-3 at Hamm Rd, and completion of the MBWWTP EQ Blower Replacement project in the second half of 2024, the Eastbank/Westbank overflow is anticipated to be eliminated for wet weather events up to the 2-year 24-hour design storm.
+There were no Eastbank/Westbank overflows recorded in 2023.
 The reduction in SSO volume shows the significant impact of I/I reduction and capacity upgrade projects completed under the Program.